mikedh/trimesh/docs/install.rst

 Ubuntu Notes
 ''''''''''''''''''

-Blender and openSCAD are soft dependancies used for boolean operations with subprocess, you can get them with apt:
+Blender and openSCAD are soft dependencies used for boolean operations with subprocess, you can get them with apt:

 .. code:: bash